Travel to Beijing, China – Episode 638

 What side trips would you recommend?

-Zhangjiakou – if you want to ski, this is where the Beijing Winter Olympics will be held in 2020.
-About 3-hour drive from Beijing.
+Zhangjiakou – if you want to ski, this is where the Beijing Winter Olympics will be held in 2020, about a 3-hour drive from Beijing.
 A fast train will be ready in time for 2020.
-I’ve not been and it is quite small slopes, but maybe worth it for the novelty factor for some.
+I’ve not been, and it has quite small slopes, but maybe worth it for the novelty factor for some.

-Past Zhangjiakou is Bashang Grasslands in Hebei Province.
+Past Zhangjiakou is the Bashang Grasslands in Hebei Province.
 4 to 5 hours from Beijing.
-Mongolian ethnic people, so can horse ride and eat Mongolian BBQ lamb, etc.
+Mongolian ethnic people, who can ride a horse and eat Mongolian BBQ lamb, etc.

 Shanghai is only 4.5hours on the fast train, easy to get down there for a couple of days cheaply.